syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 {% highlight vb %}

-' textbox is the control used for example.
+' Textbox is the control used for example.
 Dim info As BannerTextInfo = bannerTextProvider1.GetBannerText(Me.textBoxExt)
 info.Text = "New Banner Text"

 {% endhighlight %}
 {% endtabs %}

-N> Make sure you clear the default value of the [Text](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.BannerTextInfo~Text.html) property of the controls before setting the banner text.
+N> Make sure to clear the default value of the [Text](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.BannerTextInfo~Text.html) property of the controls before setting the banner text.

-Extender properties allow you to customize the Banner text.
-They are as follows.
+The following extender properties allow you to customize the banner text:

 <table>
 <tr>